rootxdwt/koistudy_main/README.md

 	var matchedTestCase = await judgeInstance.testCode(container, TestProgress);
 };
 ```

+- Scalability: Since the judging process is done in a docker container, every language compiler/interpreter available as a docker image can be used in the submission process. this provides the ability to extend the languages available with only a small change to the library.

 - Easy testing: The testing process can be written in a single JSON file.